 Erected by Youth Crime Watch of Chillicothe and the Chillicothe Metropolitan Authority.

 Location.
 39° 19.877′ N, 82° 59.096′ W. Marker is in Chllicothe, Ohio, in Ross County.
-Marker is at the intersection of West Fourth Street and South Walnut Street, on the left when traveling west on West Fourth Street.
-Touch for map.
+Marker is at the intersection of West Fourth Street and South Walnut Street, on the left when traveling west on West Fourth Street Touch for map.
 Marker is at or near this postal address: 40 S Walnut St, Chillicothe OH 45601, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Chillicothe Gazette (about 600 feet away, measured in a direct line); Historic Site in Journalism (about 600 feet away); A Replica of Ohio's First Capitol (about 600 feet away); Quinn Chapel African Methodist Episcopal (A.M.E.)
 Church (approx. 0.2 miles away); Donald E. McHenry (approx. 0.2 miles away); Birthplace of Lucy Ware Webb Hayes / Lucy Webb Hayes, 1831 - 1889 (approx. 0.2 miles away); Grand Lodge of Free and Accepted Masons of Ohio (approx. 0.2 miles away); Court House Renovation (approx. 0.2 miles away).

 Credits.
 This page was last revised on March 22, 2020.
 It was originally submitted on June 13, 2018, by J. J. Prats of Powell, Ohio.
 This page has been viewed 322 times since then and 162 times this year.
 Photos: 1, 2, 3. submitted on June 13, 2018, by J. J. Prats of Powell, Ohio.